nios-students/docs/wiki/FAQ'S.md

 - If you passed 10th grade after April 2023 (e.g., October 2023, April 2024, or October 2024) and are taking 12th-grade exams in April-May 2025, you can only pay exam fees for up to 4 subjects.
 - If you pay for more than 4 subjects and don’t meet the 2-year gap, your results won’t be declared.

-# I have Public Exam now i wanna register for the upcoming Public Exam but it won't let me why is that?
+# I gave Public Exam now i wanna register for the upcoming Public Exam but it won't let me why is that?

 Ans: Please wait until results of the exam you gave are released.
 NIOS will make other schedule for you.
 It takes two or three weeks after the results are released.
 [Join our WhatsApp update channel](https://whatsapp.com/channel/0029VamKd7w3LdQV8AqlNF1h)